When Is the Best Time of Year to Buy a Snow Blower?

 The best time to buy a new snowblower is during late winter or spring when stores are trying to sell off last year’s inventory and make way for spring and summer products.

-• Tackle Heavy Snow: this PowerSmart PS24 snow blower add LED Light to increase your visibility and safety when work in dark.
+• Tackle Heavy Snow: this PowerSmart PS24 snow blower adds LED Light to increase your visibility and safety when working in dark.

 • Power Up: equipped 212cc powerful gas engine delivers 2400 lbs/min snow plowing capacity.
 Ideal for 1-12 in. of snow.